 Best Entry-Level GPU ($100 or less)

-The only hiccup is adaptive sync technology.
-If you have a Freesync monitor or plan on getting one, the Radeon RX 550 is probably going to be the better buy, so keep that in mind.
-Short of that though, the GT 1030 is a no brainer.
+The RX 550 is also adaptive sync technology ready.
+If you have a Freesync monitor or plan on getting one, the Radeon RX 550 is going to be the better buy.

 Best Mainstream GPU ($200 or less)